 Kale and potato soup with red chili

-I love the heartiness of kale, it has a lovely flavour and is super nutritious.
-Due to the toughness of the leaves, the vegetable is generally used in stews, slow, braised or soups, like in this recipe.
+I love the heartiness of kale; it has a lovely flavour and is super nutritious.
+Due to the toughness of the leaves, the vegetable is generally used in stews, slow-cooked, braised or soups, like in this recipe.

-Kale and potato soup is a very old recipe with many variations, particularly in the deep South of the US where it is cooked with ham hocks or bacon.
+Kale and potato soup is an ancient recipe with many variations, particularly in the deep South of the United States, where it is often cooked with ham hocks or bacon.
 But here is a lovely vegan version that pops on the palate with the chilli.
 The soup is delicate with green flavours and a light lingering spice in the after palate.
-I like to serve it quite smooth with just a touch of texture and a light drizzle of cream or creme fraîche for creaminess.
-Most folks turn their nose away from kale, but this soup was a hit with the guests.
+I like to serve it quite smooth with just a touch of texture and a light drizzle of cream or crème fraîche for creaminess.
+Most people turn their nose up at kale, but this soup was a hit with the guests.
 This is a soup I will make often.

 For more wonderful recipes from this cookbook, click here.